Almost Summer: Soundtrack

 Most of the soundtrack was written by Mike Love of the Beach Boys and performed by a studio band assembled by Love known as Celebration.

 The title song, which became a mid-level hit single (U.S. Billboard Hot 100 #28, Canada #30), opens with the lyrics "Susie wants to be a lady director, and Eddie wants to drive a hearse; Johnny wants to be a doctor or lawyer, and Linda wants to be a nurse" — reflecting a total lack of world-changing idealism on the part of the teenage characters.

+The versions of the title song and "Sad, Sad Summer" in the film are significantly different to the soundtrack album versions.